 I would say the forearms.

-My style is mostly setting in contrast fat lines, thin lines, soft shades.
+My style is mostly setting in contrats fat lines, thin lines and soft shades.
 The pictures will speak for themselves better than I do.

 We chose to stage Le Cafe Racer in this tattoo parlor because the bike will not only available in bike shops but also in concept stores.
 So what is a concept store exactly?